I Am Not Afraid of You and I Will Beat Your Ass

-I Am Not Afraid of You and I Will Beat Your Ass is the eleventh full-length album by American indie rock band Yo La Tengo, released on September 12, 2006 by record label Matador.
+I Am Not Afraid of You and I Will Beat Your Ass is the eleventh studio album by American indie rock band Yo La Tengo, released on September 12, 2006 by record label Matador.

 Content

-The title of the album is rumored to be a (paraphrased) quote by NBA player Tim Thomas.
+The title of the album is rumored to be a (paraphrased) quote by NBA player Kurt Thomas.
 Sitting on the bench together during a game, Thomas was caught on tape by the MSG Network in a profane exchange with fellow Knick, point guard Stephon Marbury.
 Thomas yelled at Marbury, "Everyone in this organization is afraid of you, but I'm not, and I will beat your ass".

 Release

 The record was released on CD and as a double LP vinyl.

 A 7" single for "Mr. Tough" was released in the UK, September 4, 2006.
 On the B-side there is a cover of "I'm Your Puppet" by James & Bobby Purify.

 Reception

 The album has received widespread acclaim and appeared in numerous "Best of 2006" lists, including: